dockerlead/openvpn-docker-compose/README.md

 ## How to connect

-Download a user cred file(.ovpn), open it to change the UDP port to your own one.
+Download a user cred file(.ovpn), open it to <b>change the UDP port</b> to your own one.
 Import the file into your client to connect.

 Drop a line if any question: <a href="mailto:hey@crazyoptimist.net">hey@crazyoptimist.net</a><br>
 Happy coding!